 My Grandma’s Italian Bread is an easy homemade bread recipe made with flour, water, yeast, salt, some sugar, and shortening.
 It’s got the perfect crust, crunchy with a slight chewiness and is so incredibly soft and delightful on the inside.
+It’s also a delicious way to sop up the leftover sauce when paired with my mother’s lasagna!

 This bread is great out of the oven slathered with butter, as a side with your favorite pasta dinner, used for your panini sandwich at lunch or even toasted for breakfast!